-Pack everything up the best you can the night before and now all that's left is a good night sleep.
+Pack everything up the best you can the night before and now all that's left is a good nights sleep.

 So you have woken up at the crack of dawn on the day of your stall, the first thing to do before anything is properly wake up and don't rush!
 Get yourself a cuppa and take five minutes to yourself and breathe...